A Summer Choral Potpourri

 New year concert, February 2022

 In conjunction with a busy conducting schedule, Craig makes time for charitable music projects.
-In 2016 he was approached to spearhead the “Oncology Choir”, a choir formed of staff from the University Hospital Southampton’s oncology department, to fundraise for the revolutionary new ‘Centre for Cancer immunology’.
+In 2016 he spearheaded the “Oncology Choir”, formed of staff from Southampton’s University Hospital oncology department, to fundraise for the revolutionary new ‘Centre for Cancer immunology’.
+The choir made its debut at a black tie dinner in Novemebr 2016.
+In conjunction with a friend and colleague, Paul Ingram, he also organised four musical marathons at the Turner Sims in Southampton: Haydathon (2009), Beethovathon (2015), Orchestral Decathlon (2017) and Tchaikathon (2023).

 Rosie Woods was appointed assistant director in 2017.
 She came to